circuitdojo/air-quality-wing-code/README.md

 [To get yours go here.](https://www.jaredwolff.com/store/air-quality-wing/)

+*Update 10/27/2019:* This example now uses the Air Quality Wing Library!
+Search for `AirQualityWing` in ParticleWorkbench to install.
+Have fun!

 ## Quick Start:

 1. Clone this repo onto a place on your machine: `git clone git@github.com:jaredwolff/air-quality-wing-code.git`